-Trying to stave off that future via mass production and low APUCs simply perpetuates the vicious circle and is just plain wrong given today's digital technology and driving threats.
+Trying to stave off that future via mass production and low APUCs simply perpetuates the vicious circle and is just plain wrong given today's digital technology and threat imperative.
 Look at its effects on the past 50 years of aircraft procurement: infrequent but existential mega-programs; industrial "buy-in to win;" profit shift from platform "pediatrics" to "geriatrics," industrial lockin to intellectual property; rise of the 70 percent modernization and sustainment profile; and, arguably, the driving force behind collapsing the defense industrial base into mega-primes.
 But we can prove Augustine wrong and break the vicious circle if we have the fortitude to pay more upfront until aircraft retirement savings kick in.
 The numbers speak for themselves.
 Long before smartphones, our military learned that cheaper device prices come coupled to longer locked-in service plans.
-"Pay for the device or pay for the long-term plan" is now a strategic national security choice that will determine much about future military lethality, the industrial base that provides it, and which color of money primarily pays for it.
+"Pay for the device (red pill) or pay for the long-term plan (blue pill)" is now a strategic national security choice that will determine much about future military lethality, the industrial base that provides it, and which color of money primarily pays for it.
 Like The Matrix, which system of control is a choice left up to us.

 Thankfully, digital acquisition finally gives us a true choice to wake up from the old system.
-We've been trapped in the vicious circle for long enough!
+We've been taking the blue pill for long enough!

-V. CONCLUSION
+VI.
+CONCLUSION.

-I hope this Matrix-themed guide inspired you to enter the digital acquisition reality: (1) own, share, and furnish the tech stack and its reference architecture; (2) warp from the tech stack to edge effortlessly; and (3) eCreate before you Aviate.
+I hope this guide and its examples have inspired you to take the digital acquisition red pill: (1) own, share, and furnish the tech stack; (2) warp from tech stack to edge effortlessly; and (3) eCreate before you Aviate.

 This is what defense acquisition has been waiting for - a new paradigm, a digital one, that can wake up to a new reality for both taxpayers and warfighters.
-Its spoon-bending possibilities await us.
-It's time to wake up!
+It's time to take the red pill and wake up.